skyash-dev/LAB/cryptography-concepts/Readme.md

 Salting: Adds random data to a password before hashing, providing increased protection from attacks like rainbow table lookups. isn't salting just hashing the hash? a salt is inserted randomly into a password before hashing to make it harder to crack.

+## HMAC

+Hash-based message authentication code (or HMAC) is a cryptographic authentication technique that uses a hash function and a secret key.
+With HMAC, you can achieve authentication and verify that data is correct and authentic with shared secrets, as opposed to approaches that use signatures and asymmetric cryptography.